-According to Dr. Eyler, Economic Forensics and Analytics, (report attached) the loss of Secure Rural Schools and Community Self-Determination Act payments, averaged over the FY 2008 to FY 2012 period, is \$1.296 billion in sales revenues, government at all levels losing over \$178 million in tax receipts, and over 10,400 jobs lost.
-These job losses include more than 3000 jobs in education and more than 1400 in County Roads.
+According to Dr. Eyler, Economic Forensics and Analytics, (report attached) the loss of Secure Rural Schools and Community Self-Determination Act payments, averaged over the FY 2008 to FY 2021 period, \$1.296 billion in sales revenues, government at all levels losing over \$178 million in tax receipts, and over 10,400 people losing their job.
+These job losses include over 3000 jobs in education and over 1400 in County Roads.